 - That this variation of the curvature of space is what really happens in that phenomenon which we call the motion of matter, whether ponderable or ethereal.

-Thus matter itself may be nothing but curved space.
-If so, both sides of Einstein’s equation would be geometric, and the origin of gravity might be revealed.
-For now, its true cause remains unknown.
+Perhaps matter itself is nothing more than curved space.
+If so, both sides of Einstein’s equation would be geometric, and the origin of gravity might finally become clear.
+For now, however, the ultimate cause of gravity remains unknown.
 Will you take up the challenge?

 © 2013-2014 xseek-qm.net